b-wu26/myWebsite/README.md

-note: Currently issues with email js account so no contact functionality available atm also the first endpoint should be in service, but if it fails, view from the 2nd link
+note: Currently issues with email js account so no contact functionality available atm also the first endpoint should be in service, but if it fails, view from the 2nd link.
+Finally no favicon was added and will be planned for later, but the aws end-to-end connection was a higher priority at this time